RyeMoes/SlicFX/README.md

 <td>
 <h4>Filter</h4>
 <br>
-Push your flat 2D sources into 3D space.
-Easily adjust the pitch, yaw, and roll sliders to tilt your gameplay captures or webcams at cinematic, angled perspectives.
+Turn your flat 2D sources into 3D space.
+Easily adjust the pitch, yaw, and roll sliders to tilt your gameplay captures, webcams, or any other source at cinematic angled perspectives while automatic bounds compensation helps keep transformed edges from being clipped.
 </td>
 </tr>